Alphabet Global News

 The Samsung is still missing…

 His joy was tempered by the thought of the missing Samsung.
 Here’s where the public can help.
 ‘Jon’ said social media can help.
-Obviously, the stolen notebook was returned by the same people or person who stole (borrowed) the Samsung.
-They’re probably afraid the return the Samsung tablet out of fear of prosecution.
+Obviously, the stolen notebook was returned by the same people or person who stole (or in this case borrowed) the Samsung.
+They’re probably afraid to return the Samsung tablet out of fear of prosecution.

-Your help is desperately needed.
-Let’s help support local seniors and veterans by helping them get free technology training.
-All of the source material was taken during a series of burglaries.
-The data taken is irreplaceable.
+Your help is desperately wanted and needed.
+A lot of people are looking forward to these technology classes.
+Let’s help support local seniors and veterans by helping them get this free technology training.
+All of the class material was taken during a series of burglaries including the Samsung.
+The data contained therein is irreplaceable.

-‘Jon’ needs his Samsung back.
+‘Jon’ needs his Samsung Galaxy tablet to come back home.
 If the people who took the 11′ Samsung is reading this article, be assured ‘Jon’ just wants his Samsung returned.
 Seniors live on fixed budgets with no increases so buying one is out of reach.
 That’s around $400 unless a vendor has a sale on a Samsung Galaxy Tablet A9+ 11″ Android.
+Even then – the cost is out of reach.

-You can contact ‘Jon’ using the ‘Contact Us” tab below and we’ll make sure he gets the message.
-Or if you want to send one to ‘Jon’ you can do so by sending it to ‘Jon’ using the hashtag #’Jon’sSamsung C/O El Mirage Police Department: 12401 W Cinnabar Ave.
-El Mirage, Arizona 85335
+Need to contact ‘Jon’?
+You can contact ‘Jon’ using the ‘Need Help” tab below and we’ll make sure he gets the message.
+Or if you want to send a direct message to ‘Jon’ you can do so by sending it to ‘Jon’ using the hashtag #JonsSamsung C/O El Mirage Police Department: 12401 W Cinnabar Ave.
+El Mirage, Arizona 85335 and they’ll make sure he gets it.

 #GoldOverBlack